TRUTH, DECEMBER 15, 1907

 Catherine Sneyd, who died aged 46, on July 23, 1858,

 was the wife of Samuel Sneyd, the first chief constable and

 Catholic.
 On the day of her funeral the service was to be

 conducted by the Rev. Dean Signey who waited at the grave for

 an hour after the appointed time, and then went home.
 When the

 much strong feeling was shown for some times afterwards

 through the absence of a qualified priest.
 Mrs. Sneyd had nine

 children and on her grave is this verse:

 religion that can give

-pleasure while we
+pleasure while we live,

-‘Tis religion must
+religion must supply,

-Solid comfort when we
+comfort when we die.”

-The Sneyds lived in a house
+The Sneyds lived in a house in

 A few readers will remember a wild young Irishman named James McGowan who had a farm at Lytton and was killed off his horse on February 18, 1875, aged 29.
 There was nothing McGowan loved but a fight.
 He was always “blue moulded for want of a brain ” and would offer cheerfully offer to fight all hands, anywhere, at any time.
 On one occasion he took possession of a Methodist Church, and challenged the whole male congregation to mortal combat.
 The Methodists regarded James as a man possessed of devils, and fled.
 He was a fine type of fighting Irishman, and we mourn over the grave of that young warrior cut off untimely in his youth.
 We miss these fiery spirits at the peaceful elections of today.
 His sister, now dead, married Adam Fiebig, who still owns the old Crown hotel in George Street.
 Fiebig still has a great veneration for his dead wife.